Skip to Main Content

 • List complete article titles and subtitles, if any, enclosed in quotation marks.

-• Separate the subtitle from the title with a colon.
+• Separate the subtitle from the title with a colon, even if there is no colon in the original.
 If there are two subtitles, use a colon before the first one and a semi-colon before the second.

-• Capitalise titles headline style: first word of the title and subtitle, and all major words, should begin with a capital letter.
+• Capitalise titles in Title Case: first word of the title and subtitle, and all major words, should begin with a capital letter.

 • Change ampersands & to and.